-First lets start with the wheat crop which in WI ranges from the tillering (F4) to jointing (F6) growth stages.
-Cold temperature would need to reach 24 degrees F or less for 2 plus hours before injury occurred.
-I just don’t see that happening in any major wheat growing region in WI this week so in short don’t fret the wheat crop.
+First lets start with the wheat crop which in WI ranges from boot to anthesis.
+Cold temperature would need to reach 30 degrees F or less for 2 plus hours before injury occurred.
+I just don’t see that happening in any major wheat growing region in WI this week.

 Now let’s talk about soybean.
-I am cautiously optimistic that if the forecast temperatures hold, most of the soybean crop will in fact be #COOLBEANS, but will survive.
+I am also optimistic that if the forecast temperatures hold, the soybean crop will in fact be #COOLBEANS, but also unaffected.
 My optimism lies in the Nowledge I received in an email from Dr. Jim Specht from UNL a few years ago (modified slightly by me for context).
-For the most-part, farmers in WI fall within the context of this email.
+For the most-part, farmers and their soybeans in WI fall within the context of this email.

 For additional information please view my YouTube video that discusses common early season emergence issues (including frost injury) and just in case the forecast was way off and we get hammered with colder than expected temperatures here is our replant article entitled: